-So how do you create a narrative plot for non-fiction?
-What structure do you follow?
-Depending where you look, or who you talk to, you may hear about three-act, four-act, and five-act structures.
-You might find debates about how many plot points must be woven through your manuscript.
-For our purposes, we’re going to keep it simple and talk about the classic or three-act narrative plot structure.
+What nonfiction plot structure do you follow?
+Depending on where you look or who you talk to, you may hear about three-act, four-act, and five-act structures.
+You might find debates about how many plot points must weave through your manuscript.
+For our purposes, we’ll keep it simple and talk about the classic or three-act narrative plot structure.

-During the set-up, you’re setting the scene.
+During the setup, you’re setting the scene.

 The confrontation part of the story is normally the longest part, comprising fully half of the manuscript.
 This is where the protagonist sets out on their journey and encounters obstacles along the way.

 - You introduce other main characters, including the main antagonist who isn’t always a person.
 (Your antagonist could be, for example, societal beliefs, outdated technology, even a broken justice system.)